signum-network/CIPs/SIP/sip-48.md

 This SIP will introduce a temporary ownership of aliases which can be prolonged on a yearly basis.

 ## Motivation
 Signum offers a simple setup to create aliases for an account.
 Once set/created those aliases are owned by the creator account forever.
-With the introducing of [SIP-44](sip-44.md)  the alias will be more powerful to use for like domain, account  or application pointer which makes a reserved alias name more valuable.
+With the introducting of [SIP-44](sip-44.md)  the alias will be more powerful to use for like domain, account or application pointer which makes a reserved alias name more valuable.
 In addition with [SIP-47](sip-44.md) a new service SNS (Signum Naming Service) will be introduced which is a distributed, open, and extensible naming system based on the Signum blockchain.
 Given these cases, those aliases should be actively maintained by the creator/owner to flag those aliases are in use by them, otherwise another user should be able to claim the alias.

 ## Specification
 The following changes should be done with an upcoming hard-fork to introduce the renewal process for aliases.